 For air bags to do their job they must inflate with great force, and this force can pose a potentially deadly risk to occupants that are very close to the air bag when it begins to inflate.
-For some occupants, like infants in rear-facing child seats, this occurs because they are initially sitting very close to the air bag.
+For some occupants, this occurs because they are initially sitting very close to the air bag.
 For other occupants, this occurs when the occupant is not properly restrained by seat belts or child safety seats and they move forward during pre-crash braking.
 The most effective way to reduce the risk of unnecessary injuries is to make sure all occupants are properly restrained.
 Accident statistics suggest that children are much safer when properly restrained in the rear seating positions than in the front.